fadden/6502bench/README.md

   function as color-coded bookmarks.
 Very useful for marking up a work in progress.
 Similarly, symbols can be marked as uncertain by adding a '?' that is automatically stripped away during code generation.
-- Instruction summaries, including CPU cycles and flags modified, are shown along with a description of the opcode's function.
+- Instruction reference data, such as CPU cycles and flags modified, are shown along with a description of the opcode's function.
+Very useful when encountering rarely-used undocumented instructions.
 - Various aspects of the code display can be reconfigured, including upper/lower case, pseudo-opcode naming, and expression formats.
 These choices are not part of the project definition, so everyone can view a